 Enable AAA Functions

-Use the following command lines to enable the various AAA functions between the switch and Cisco ISE, including 802.1X and MAB authentication functions.
+Enter the following commands to enable the various AAA functions between the switch and Cisco ISE, including 802.1X and MAB authentication functions:

 !
 Creates an 802.1X port-based authentication method list